Skip to main content

 There is growing evidence that pine marten predation has a positive impact on red squirrel populations, through targeting non-native grey squirrels.
 Grey squirrels are slower, more numerous, larger, spend more time on the ground and haven’t evolved to evade them.

-This could potentially help defuse the resource competition between grey and red squirrels and help save our native red squirrel.
+This could potentially help defuse the resource competition between grey and red squirrels and help save our native red squirrels.
 They may also help reduce the significant damage to trees caused by greys.

 Where it likes to be

-Pine martens are a woodland animal, preferring our native woods but tolerating conifer plantations.
+Pine martens are endangered woodland mammals, preferring our native woods but tolerating conifer plantations.
 Their deep woody-coloured fur and cream bib reflect its favoured hangout, camouflaging it against the bark as it hunts its prey through the trees.

 How much space they need